w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-well-known-destinations.md

 ### Discovery Mechanisms

-Semantic Web Tools leverage the standardized discovery mechanisms already defined in the Well-known Destinations proposal.
-The Well-known Destinations framework supports multiple discovery methods (like linkset), ensuring AI tools can adapt as new optimization approaches emerge.
+Semantic Web Tools leverage the standardized discovery mechanisms already defined in the Discoverable Destinations proposal.
+The Discoverable Destinations framework supports multiple discovery methods (like linkset), ensuring AI tools can adapt as new optimization approaches emerge.

 ### Division of Responsibilities